mjyc/runworkers/README.md

-# Worker Thread Pool Lite
+# runworkers

-A simple worker thread pool implementation in nodejs.
+A simple worker thread pool implementation in nodejs using `worker_threads`.

 ## Demo